scottfr/SystemsBook/12 Agents/Agents.md

 \e{FindAll([Population])}

 So if your agent population currently had 100 agents in it, this would return a vector with 100 elements where the first element referred to the first agent, the second element referred to the second agent and so on.
 It is important to note that these elements are agent references, not numbers.
-So you can use a function like \e{Reverse()} on the resulting vector, but you cannot directly use functions like \e{Mean()} or \e{Sort()} as the agent references are not numerical values^[The agents certainly contain many numerical values in their stocks, variables, or states; but an agent reference itself is not numerical and so you cannot do things such as directly taking the average of the agents or sorting them.].
+So you can use a function like \e{Reverse()} on the resulting vector, but you cannot directly use functions like \e{Mean()} as the agent references are not numerical values^[The agents certainly contain many numerical values in their stocks, variables, or states; but an agent reference itself is not numerical and so you cannot do things such as directly taking the average of the agents or sorting them.].
 We will see how to access the values for agents next.

 In addition to the FindAll function, there are other find functions that return a subset of the agents in the model.
 For instance, the \e{FindState()} and \e{FindNotState()} functions return, respectively, agents that either have the given state active or not active.
-For instance, if our agents had a state primitive called \p{Smoker} that represented if the agent was a smoker or not, we could get a vector of the agents in our population that were smokers using the following:
+For instance, if we go back to our agent-based disease model, our agents had a state primitive called \p{Infected} that represented if the agent was currently sick, we could get a vector of the agents in our population that were currently sick using the following:

-\e{FindState([Population], [Smoker])}
+\e{FindState([Population], [Infected])}

-And we could obtain a vector of the agents that were not smokers with:
+And we could obtain a vector of the agents that were not currently infected with:

-\e{FindNotState([Population], [Smoker])}
+\e{FindNotState([Population], [Infected])}

 Find functions can also be nested.
-For instance, if we wanted a vector of all male smokers, we could do something like the following:
+For instance, if we added a \p{Male} state primitive to our agents representing whether or not the agent was a man; we could obtain a vector of all currently infected men with something like the following:

-\e{FindState(FindState([Population], [Smoker]), [Male])}
+\e{FindState(FindState([Population], [Infected]), [Male])}

-Nesting find statements is effectively using Boolean AND logic (like you might use on a search engine: "Smoker AND Male").
-To do Boolean OR logic (e.g. "Male OR Smoker") and return all the agents that are either a smoker or a man (or both), you can use the Union function to merge two vectors:
+Nesting find statements is effectively using Boolean AND logic (like you might use on a search engine: "Infected AND Male").
+To do Boolean OR logic (e.g. "Infected OR Male") and return all the agents that are either infected or a man (or both), you can use the Union function to merge two vectors:

-\e{Union(FindState([Population], [Smoker]), FindState([Population], [Male]))}
+\e{Union(FindState([Population], [Infected]), FindState([Population], [Male]))}

-If you wanted the agents that were either smokers or men (but not both simultaneously), you could use:
+If you wanted the agents that were either infected or men (but not both simultaneously), you could use:

-\e{Difference(FindState([Population], [Smoker]), FindState([Population], [Male]))}
+\e{Difference(FindState([Population], [Infected]), FindState([Population], [Male]))}

 ### Agent Values

 Once you have a vector of agents, you can extract the values of the specific primitives in those agents using the \e{Value()} and \e{SetValue()} functions.

 The Value function takes two arguments: a vector of agents and the primitive for which you want the value.
 It then returns the value of that primitive in each of the agents.
-For instance, let us say our agents have a stock primitive named \p{Age}.
-We could get a vector of the age of all the people in the model like so:
+For instance, let us say our agents have a primitive named \p{Height}.
+We could get a vector of the height of all the people in the model like so:

-\e{Value(FindAll([Population]), [Age])}
+\e{Value(FindAll([Population]), [Height])}

-A vector of ages by itself is generally of not too much use.
-Often we will want to summarize it, for instance by finding the average age of the people in our population:
+A vector of heights by itself is generally of not too much use.
+Often we will want to summarize it, for instance by finding the average height of the people in our population:

-\e{Mean(Value(FindAll([Population]), [Age]))}
+\e{Mean(Value(FindAll([Population]), [Height]))}

 In addition to determining the value of a primitive in an agent, you can also manually set the agents’ primitive values using the SetValue function.
 It takes the same arguments as the Value function in addition to the value you want to set primitives to.
-For instance, we could use the following to set the age of all our agents to 25:
+For instance, we could use the following to set the height of all our agents to 2.1:

-\e{SetValue(FindAll([Population]), [Age], 25)}
+\e{SetValue(FindAll([Population]), [Height], 2.1)}

 # Model